The Ancaster Men’s Hockey League is for players who want to play clean, competitive hockey with other guys who also have to go to work the next day.

 Any person who has paid the required annual fee for that year will be deemed a member for that year.
 Failure to make payments at the prescribed times will result in a forfeiture of membership.

 The Executive will endeavor to admit Ancaster residents when openings arise.
 Priority will be given to members within the league to move divisions when spots are available (i.e., Junior to Senior division).

 The League Executive reserves the right to expel any member whose conduct on or off the ice is deemed detrimental to the league.

 A one-year leave of absence will be granted to any player requesting one by July 1st.
 The player will be replaced by a full-time spare for the season.
-If the player does not return to the league the next season his spot will be filled and he will be placed on the spare list.
-Any player, who is absent for an extended period of time due to an injury, will be given the first opportunity to re-enter the league.
-Refunds based on the number of games played will be given due to long-term injury or other extenuating circumstances.
+If the player does not return to the league the next season his spot will be filled, and he will be placed on the spare list.
+Any player, who is absent for an extended period due to an injury, will be given the first opportunity to re-enter the league.
+Refunds based on the number of games played will be given due to long term injury or other extenuating circumstances.

 4. League Executive (Members, Duties, Responsibilities)

 The Executive shall consist of seven full time members: President, Vice-President (Junior Division), Vice-President (Senior), Treasurer, Secretary, Statistician/Webmaster, Chief Timekeeper/Junior Liaison.

 The Past President will be asked to provide advice and guidance to the League Executive as required.

 - To manage the operation of the League as laid out by the League’s Constitution.